Council owned trees

 We look after many trees in parks and public open spaces and carry out an annual programme of management and planting work.
 Trees are deemed to be our property if they grow within the boundaries of any buildings we own, or in public open spaces.
 Anyone wilfully damaging trees risks prosecution.

-If you feel that any of our trees are causing a problem complete the online form to request council trees to be cut back.
+If you feel that any of our trees are causing a problem you can:

 Trees and the law